KillAllChickens/KACOS-Qt-Apps/README.md

 # KACOS Qt Apps
-These are grqaphical apps for KACOS
+These are graphical apps for KACOS